othiym23/find_mountpoint/README.md

 doesn't rely on libc and should work on all other variants of UNIX.
-There's also an even simpler version for Windows, which passes its (pretty simple) tests on AppVeyor, so maybe it will work for you, friendly Windows developer, as wel tests on AppVeyor, so maybe it will work for you, friendly Windows developer, as well.
-Sample code for the API I'm using on Winodws is [thin on the ground][lol].
+There's also an even simpler version for Windows, which passes its (pretty simple) tests on AppVeyor, so maybe it will work for you, friendly Windows developer, as well.
+Sample code for the API I'm using on Windows is [thin on the ground][lol].

-That said, It took me less than half an hour to get the project up and running on Windows, thanks to [this configuration][appveyor-rust] and `rustup`, and it's pretty impressive how quickly everything came together.
+That said, It took me less than half an hour to get the project up and tests passing on AppVeyor, thanks to [this configuration][appveyor-rust] and `rustup`.
+It's pretty impressive how quickly everything came together.
 Thanks, Rust!
 Thust!

 This is my first published Rust crate, so I'm sure even this short chunk of code has problems that I would love help in fixing.
 There aren't a lot of